Part 6: The skill tool and prompt injection

 )

-Print it once:
+Print the updated prompt once:

 print(AGENT_WITH_SKILLS_INSTRUCTIONS)